jbleimling/git-hooks/README.md

 This repository contains some git hook implementations.
 See the sections below which functions are available.

 ## Initialization
 To start using the hooks, simply run `./setup.sh`in the repository folder.
 The script creates a symbolic link for git to the `/hooks` folder so that they are not ignored.

+Alternatively you can run `git config core.hooksPath ./hooks` from the terminal to symlink the hook folder and `conda env create --name your_env --file your_env.yml` to create an environment based on the .yml file.

 ## Functionality
 ### conda environment